King-witcher/GL-Tech-2.1/README.md

 If you already have Visual Studio Community 2019 and .NET 5.0 installed, just open "src/GL Tech 2.1.sln" and press F5.

-For full documentation, see https://king-witcher.github.io/GL-Tech-2.1/.
+For full documentation, see https://king-witcher.github.io/GL-Tech-2.1/. (out of date)

-For a Wiki in PT-BR, see https://king-witcher.visualstudio.com/GL-Tech-2.1/_wiki.
+For a Wiki in PT-BR, see https://king-witcher.visualstudio.com/GL-Tech-2.1/_wiki. (incomplete)